aptech/docs/docs/CR-cdfChinc.rst

 Purpose
 ----------------
-Computes the cumulative distribution function for the noncentral chi-square distribution.
+Computes the cumulative distribution function for the noncentral chi-squared distribution.

 Format
 ----------------
-.. function:: cdfChinc(x, v, d)
+.. function:: cdfChinc(x, df, nonc)

-    :param x: values of upper limits of integrals, must be greater than 0.
+    :param x: Values at which to evaluate the complement of the chi-squared cdf. :math:`x > 0`.
     :type x: Nx1 vector

-    :param v: degrees of freedom, *v* > 0.
+    :param df: degrees of freedom, :math:`df > 0`.
-    :type v: scalar
+    :type df: scalar

-    :param d: noncentrality parameter, *d* > 0.

-        This is the square root of the noncentrality parameter that sometimes goes under the symbol lambda.
-(See Scheffe, The Analysis of Variance, App.
-IV, 1959.)
+    :param nonc: noncentrality parameter, :math:`nonc > 0`.
+Note: This is the squared root of the noncentrality parameter that sometimes goes under the symbol :math:`\lambda`.  :math:`nonc > 0`.

-    :type d: scalar
+    :type nonc: scalar

-    :returns: y (Nx1 vector)
+    :returns: **p** (*Nx1 vector*) - Each element in *p* is the noncentral chi-squared cdf value evaluated at the corresponding element in *x*.

 Remarks
 -------

-*y* is the integral from 0 to *x* of the noncentral chi-square distribution with *v* degrees of freedom and noncentrality *d*.
+*p* is the integral from 0 to *x* of the noncentral chi-square distribution with *df* degrees of freedom and noncentrality *nonc*.

 :func:`cdfChinc` can return a vector of values, but the degrees of freedom and noncentrality parameter must be the same for all values of *x*.